-The relevant Product Disclosure statement (PDs) issued by PIML, should be considered before deciding whether to acquire or hold units in the rund.
-The PDs and Target Market Determination can be obtained by phoning 1800 022 033 or visiting www.perpetual.com.au.
-No company in the Perpetual Group (Perpetual Group means Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of an investor's capital, past performance is not indicative of future performance.
-3242_PISVIR6_0722
+This information has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535, AFSL 234426.
+It is general information only and is not intended to provide you with financial advice or take into account your objectives, financial situation or needs.
+You should consider, with a financial adviser, whether the information is suitable for your circumstances.
+To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
+The product disclosure statement (PDS) and Target Market Determination for the Perpetual SHARE-PLUS Long-short Fund, issued by PIML, should be considered before deciding whether to acquire or hold units in the fund.
+The PDS can be obtained by calling 1800 022 033 or visiting our website www.perpetual.com.au.
+No company in the Perpetual Group (Perpetual Group means Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of an investor's capital.
+Past performance is not indicative of future performance.